 - Top Priority: If the +25% damage buff from Evocation has less than 5 sec to run, cast Evocation.
-If not, and Nether Tempest is about to drop, cast Nether Tempest.
+If not, if Living Bomb isn’t on your target, cast Living Bomb.

 - Second Priority: If you have the Pyroblast! buff active, cast Pyroblast.

 - Third Priority: If you have the “Heating Up” buff active and Inferno Blast is available, cast Inferno Blast.

 - Fourth Priority: Otherwise, cast Fireball, or Scorch if you’re moving.

 It’s possible to optimise your rotation more (see Links), but this approach will give you very solid DPS.